-The following outlines the process for charterers and shipowners to become signatories and highlights the necessary documents.
+The following outlines the process for charterers to become signatories and highlights the necessary documents.

 This document is intended to be a how-to guide for the administrative aspects of implementing the Sea Cargo Charter prospective signatories.
-Charterers and shipowners falling under the scope and wishing to become a signatory of the Sea Cargo Charter must adhere to the following process:
+Charterers falling under the scope and wishing to become a signatory of the Sea Cargo Charter must adhere to the following process:

-- 1. Using the Standard Declaration, Membership Agreement and Signatory Application provided by the Secretariat, an organisation wishing to become a signatory must complete and send both documents to the Secretariat. - 2.
+- 1. Using the Standard Declaration and Signatory Application provided by the Secretariat, a charterer wishing to become a signatory must complete and send both documents to the Secretariat. - 2.
 The charterer must complete and submit the Sea Cargo Charter Self-Assessment to the Secretariat within five (5) months of becoming a signatory.